Gobindgarh Fort: Built interventions of the British period

+Roofing of bastions

 After the British took charge of the fort in the mid 1850s, there was no threat of war against the controlling East India Company, except for some local uprisings which were small-scale affairs and not requiring the use of the fort as a military active complex.
 By 1859 the bastions came to be used primarily as barracks for housing soldiers.
 Since cannons were no longer fired in the bastions (with the impact of cannon fire thrust no longer a factor), they were instead used for accommodation.
 A conservation, management and reuse plan for Gobindgarh Fort was drawn up by the British, who then constructed roofs over the bastions.
 A changing political scenario triggered a change in building use, resulting in alterations in the form.
 The internal arched walls were then built upon in thinner sections repeating the arches below to raise the walls up to the desired terrace level.
 A typical madras roof—a traditional flat roof of wood beams, purlins, and tiles with mud terracing, originated from south India and adopted by British—was constructed.
 Skylights, with pitched roofing and centrally pivoted openings for ventilation with semicircular bulging jaali detail, were constructed to optimize the lighting conditions in these large barrack spaces.